Ridesharing Driver

 To earn the surge bonus, you have to be in the surge zone, or the pickup location has to be in the surge zone.

-If you’re in the middle of a surge and don’t receive any rides or delivery requests, it’s likely because the surge has attracted too many other drivers into the area.
+If you’re in the middle of a surge and don’t receive any rides or delivery requests, the most likely explanation is that the surge has attracted too many other drivers into the area.
+There are too many drivers and not enough requests.

 If you’re not getting orders in a surge zone and there aren’t any error messages or glitches in the app, it’s likely that too many other drivers are in the zone.